Khloe Kardashian Shows Off Baby True’s Nursery In L.A.

 As many fans already know, Tristan Thompson and Khloe Kardashian welcomed True back in April, just days after the NBA player was busted cheating on the reality star when photos and videos surfaced of him kissing and touching other women.
 Khloe decided to stick by Tristan and stay in Cleveland to work on their issues.
 The pair only just returned home from Ohio over the weekend.

 Meanwhile, Tristan Thompson’s older child, a son named Prince whom he shares with his former girlfriend Jordan Craig, also resides in L.A.
 Prince was born in December 2016, a few months after Tristan and Khloe had started dating.
-Neither Kardahian nor Thompson have publicly spoken about the cheating scandal.
+Neither Kardashian nor Thompson have publicly spoken about the cheating scandal.